-1. Have You Given People a Reason to Refer Your Company (Beyond a Small Incentive)?
+1. Do Other People Have a Reason to Refer Your Company?

 No matter how substantial the incentive is, if people don’t like your products or services, they’re not going to feel comfortable referring it to people they trust and care about.

 Some companies make the mistake of thinking that a large incentive will be enough for people to begin telling everyone they know about the app, brand, or products.
 Unfortunately, that’s not where powerful referrals come from.
 They come from customers that genuinely want to recommend your business.